clarin-eric/oai-harvest-manager/README.md

   provider is static.
 See the section below on static providers for details.

+- Some of the global configuration options (retry count, connection delay and timeout) can be overwritten for a specific provider by adding them as attributes to the provider element.

 - The provider element may contain multiple *set* child elements, which specify the names of OAI-PMH sets to be harvested.